nour-6687/JS0/JS Lessons.md

 #086 - What Is DOM And Select Elements
 #087 - Get Set Elements Content And Attributes
+#088 - Check Attributes And Examples
+#089 - Create And Append Elements
+#090 - Product With Title And Description Practice
+#091 - Deal With Children's

 <!--Uploading to github  -->